mckolu/DialogVisualization/README.md

-# Dialogue Vizualizations with Python and NLP
+# Dialogue Visualizations with Python and NLP

 Incomplete description :) I haven't had time to clean the GitHub repo yet but I am planning to make it ready by 5/30/2022.